Planning your fundraising video? Look at your donor cultivation cycle. Where could you use a boost? Here are 10 ideas to

 5. Social media videos

 In the donor cultivation cycle, social media is great for growing your list of prospective donors, and keeping in touch with current donors.
-And how wonderful when a donor shares your video with a friend.
+And how fantastic to have a donor shares your video with a friend.
 That’s the greatest endorsement of all.

 The best type of video for social media is an impact story.
 Research the formats and audiences that work best for specific social media platforms.
 A video made for Facebook might not work for Instagram.

 The trend for mobile social media is 1:1 square videos as they use more real estate on the screen.
 And since social media videos are often watched at work with the sound off, add on-screen text to get your message across.

 6. External event videos: Look at your calendar